Oil, gas, nuclear and coal are misunderstood and undervalued

 In 2024, oil became the largest share of primary energy consumption, followed by gas and coal.
 Renewables covered less than a third of total energy use.

-Electricity prices are now structurally higher in Germany.
-Estimates suggest German power prices are about twenty to twenty-five percent higher than they would have been if nuclear power had remained.
+Since eradicating nuclear, prices are now structurally higher in Germany.
+Estimates suggest power prices are about twenty to twenty-five percent higher than they would have been if nuclear power had remained.

-The nuclear phase-out coincided with a prolonged recession from 2023 to 2025.
+The nuclear phase-out also coincided with a prolonged recession from 2023 to 2025.

 In 2026, Chancellor Friedrich Merz called the nuclear exit a “serious strategic mistake,” acknowledging that reliable capacity was lost before a workable alternative was ready.

-When nuclear capacity is removed or underbuilt before scalable alternatives are ready, fossil fuel usage does not disappear.
-It extends.
+When nuclear capacity is limited before scalable alternatives are ready, fossil fuel usage extends.

 What This Means for Investors